Expand your skills. Experience college life. Explore Boston.

 The New England Center for Investigative Reporting presents a once-in-a-lifetime experience for high school students interested in journalism, communications or writing.

-Celebrating its 10th Anniversary, the Pre-College Summer Journalism Institute gives students ages 14 to 18 the opportunity to expand their skills, experience college life and explore Boston.
+Celebrating its 10th Anniversary, the Boston University Summer Journalism Institute gives students ages 14 to 18 the opportunity to expand their skills, experience college life and explore Boston.

 Each instructor is also a working journalist, so what’s taught is grounded in real-life experience.
 Each lesson is tied to its practical application, by giving students reporting assignments on campus and in the city.
 Each day is an opportunity to taste what’s it like to work in the news field, live on a campus, and make new friends from all over the country.